carpentries/workshop-template/index.md

 {% comment %}
 DATE

-This block displays the date and links to Google Calendar.
+This block displays the date.
 {% endcomment %}
 {% if page.humandate %}
 <p id="when">
   <strong>When:</strong>
   {{page.humandate}}.
-  {% include workshop_calendar.html %}
 </p>
 {% endif %}